Splitting differential equations using Galois theory: Splitting

 \begin{definition} Let $f : p \rightarrow f(p)$ be an $A$-definable fibration with almost $\calC$-internal fibers.
 We say that $f$ splits (resp. almost splits) if there is an almost $\calC$-internal type $r \in S(A)$ such that for any $a \models p$, there is $b \models r$ such that $(f(a),b)$ and $a$ are interdefinable (resp. interalgebraic) over $A$, and $f(a) \forkindep_A b$. \end{definition}

-Graphically, splitting means that there is an $A$-definable bijection between $p$ and $f(p) \otimes r$ such the the diagram:
+Graphically, splitting means that there is an $A$-definable bijection between $p$ and $f(p) \otimes r$ such that the diagram:

 commutes.
-When the fibration is clear from context we may write about (almost) split types.
-Up to interalgebraicity, almost split and split are the same:

-\begin{remark} Let $f : p \rightarrow f(p)$ be an almost split $A$-definable fibration, and let $r$ be the type witnessing it.
-Then $p$ is interalgebraic with $f(p) \otimes r$.
-Moreover, the fibration $\pi : f(p) \otimes r \rightarrow f(p)$ has almost internal fibers, and is split.
-Thus any almost split type is interalgebraic with a split type. \end{remark}

-Using this remark, we can also reduce, up to interalgebraicity, to a split fibration with internality replacing almost internality.
-Recall the following (see \cite[Lemma 3.6]{jin2020internality} for a proof): \begin{fact} If $p = \tp(a/A)$ is an almost $\calC$-internal type, then there is some $b \in \dcl(aA)$ such that $a \in \acl(bA)$ and $\tp(b/A)$ is $\calC$-internal.
+It is key to our methods to be able to replace almost internal types with internal ones.
+To do so, the following is useful (see \cite[Lemma 3.6]{jin2020internality} for a proof): \begin{fact} If $p = \tp(a/A)$ is an almost $\calC$-internal type, then there is some $b \in \dcl(aA)$ such that $a \in \acl(bA)$ and $\tp(b/A)$ is $\calC$-internal.
 In particular, any almost $\calC$-internal type is interalgebraic with a $\calC$-internal type. \end{fact}